Philanthropy: United States

 The first corporation founded in the Thirteen Colonies was Harvard College (1636), designed primarily to train young men for the clergy.
-A leading theorist was the Puritan theologian Cotton Mather (1662–1728), who in 1710 published a widely read essay, Bonifacius, or an Essay to Do Good.
+A leading theorist was the Puritan theologian Cotton Mather (1662–1728), who in 1710 published a widely read essay, "Bonifacius, or an Essay to Do Good".
 Mather worried that the original idealism had eroded, so he advocated philanthropic benefaction as a way of life.
 Though his context was Christian, his idea was also characteristically American and explicitly Classical, on the threshold of the Enlightenment.

 Benjamin Franklin (1706–1790) was an activist and theorist of American philanthropy.
-He was much influenced by Daniel Defoe's An Essay upon Projects (1697) and Cotton Mather's Bonifacius: an essay upon the good.
-(1710).
-Franklin attempted to motivate his fellow Philadelphians into projects for the betterment of the city: examples included the Library Company of Philadelphia (the first American subscription library), the fire department, the police force, street lighting and a hospital.
+He was much influenced by Daniel Defoe's An Essay upon Projects (1697) and Cotton Mather's Bonifacius: an essay upon the good (1710).
+Franklin attempted to motivate his fellow Philadelphians into projects for the betterment of the city: examples included the Library Company of Philadelphia (the first American subscription library), the fire department, the police force, street lighting, and a hospital.
 A world-class physicist himself, he promoted scientific organizations including the Philadelphia Academy (1751) – which became the University of Pennsylvania – as well as the American Philosophical Society (1743), to enable scientific researchers from all 13 colonies to communicate.

 By the 1820s, newly rich American businessmen were initiating philanthropic work, especially with respect to private colleges and hospitals.
 George Peabody (1795–1869) is the acknowledged father of modern philanthropy.
-A financier based in Baltimore and London, in the 1860s he began to endow libraries and museums in the United States, and also funded housing for poor people in London.
-His activities became the model for Andrew Carnegie and many others.
+A financier based in Baltimore and London, in the 1860s, he began to endow libraries and museums in the United States and also funded housing for poor people in London.
+His activities became a model for Andrew Carnegie and many others.

 Andrew Carnegie

 Andrew Carnegie (1835–1919) was the most influential leader of philanthropy on a national (rather than local) scale.
-After selling his steel company in 1901 he devoted himself to establishing philanthropic organizations, and making direct contributions to many educational, cultural and research institutions.
-He financed over 2500 public libraries built across the nation and abroad.
+After selling his steel company in 1901 he devoted himself to establishing philanthropic organizations and to making direct contributions to many educational, cultural, and research institutions.
+He financed over 2,500 public libraries built across the United States and abroad.
 He also funded Carnegie Hall in New York City and the Peace Palace in the Netherlands.